NoahR02/learn-odin/src/control_flow_statements/if_statement.md

 }
 ```

-If the *if statement* above evaluates to false then we can execute some block of code with the *else statement*:
+If the *if statement* above evaluates to false, then we can execute some block of code with the *else statement*:
 ```cpp
 if grade == 'A' {
   fmt.println("Amazing job!")